-How to Optimize Network Performance
+How to Optimize and Monitor Network Performance

 It goes without saying, but the network has grown increasingly complex within an incredibly short amount of time – and it’s only getting more complicated with each passing day.
 Network engineers are plagued with constant alerts, emails, tickets, and the need to prove that outages or stuttering applications are not at the fault of the network.
 However, there are times that the network (is, unfortunately) at fault despite careful planning and monitoring.

 When a business is beset with stuttering video calls, slow downloads, and dropped calls its effects are long-reaching and can impact the business in more ways than one.
 This is where proactive monitoring and optimization of the network can be a major asset when it comes to keeping the business running at optimal efficiency.
 How does a member of the IT team keep ahead of these issues and maintain an optimized network?

 Let’s start with the basics of network monitoring.
 Network monitoring is a routine process to evaluate, analyze, report, and track the performance of a network.
 This typically involves network monitoring or management software to provide visibility and insights into network performance.
 Some key metrics to be mindful of when monitoring the network includes network delays, upload and download speeds, and network response time.

 While very similar to network monitoring, network performance management is the practice of monitoring a network and mitigating performance issues in order to maintain a required network performance level.
 However, there is a difference between the two, beyond the naming convention, but both are necessary for a networking engineer to maintain and optimize the network.
 The metrics that one should be monitoring when managing the network are also similar, network delay and response time being two of the most important for users, but additionally, packet loss, mean opinion score (MOS), packet transmission, and error rate.